 6. Stick to a Lower-Priced Package

 Photography and videography package costs vary tremendously by provider quality and reputation, geography, and other factors.
-That said, Louisiana’s Love Photography is a good example of the wide discrepancy between basic and deluxe packages – its “Basics” package costs about $1,000, the next-highest package costs just over $1,300, and the most expensive package costs nearly $3,000.
+Louisiana’s Love Photography is a good example of the wide discrepancy between basic and deluxe packages.
+Its “Basics” package costs about $1,000, the next-highest package costs just over $1,300, and the most expensive package costs nearly $3,000.

 7. Look for Professional (But Less Established) Independents